 Scope: Establish Occupational Health and Safety (OH&S) Project delivery objectives and performance measures.
 Manage Project OH&S activities.
 Monitor relevant OH&S performance metrics.
 Ensure the Project complies with relevant WorkSafeBC regulations and government requirements.
-Monthly Highlights: The Design-Builder met with WorkSafe BC representatives to review the Project and establish contacts for ongoing Project monitoring and support.
-There have been zero (0) lost time injuries on the Project to date.
+Monthly Highlights: There have been zero (0) lost time injuries on the Project to date.
 Lost Time Injury Frequency Rate (LTIFR) for the Project is zero (0) which is less than the WorkSafeBC 2023 rate of 2.4 for heavy construction and less than 2.3 for tunnel construction/repair.
 Injury rate data reflects Large Employer 100+ Person Years employer size.
 Three Month Lookahead: Update Project safety plans and associated materials.
+Review Design-Builder submissions for the upcoming pump test, dredging work activities and in/on water associated safety requirements.
+Continue collaboration with the Design-Builder.